-The original size of an image is not always accepted when you try to print or upload the image.
-This is specially important when you need to upload an image over the web, as different websites have different requirements of image size.
-Fortunately, resizing an image is a very basic task, and there are dozens of apps for Windows that can easily resize images in Windows.
+The original size of an image is not always accepted when you try to print or upload the picture.
+This is especially important when you need to upload a picture to the web, as different websites have different requirements of image size.
+Fortunately, resizing an image is a fundamental task, and there are dozens of apps for Windows that can easily resize images in Windows.

-In today’s article, we will show you how you can resize an image using different free tools.
+In today’s article, we will show you how you can resize a picture using different free tools.
 Most Windows versions also come with an image resizing tool, but it is not so reliable and doesn’t offer much control.
 That is why we will be using third-party image resizer tools on Windows for this purpose as they are more reliable and offer better results.

 Resize Images with GIMP

 GIMP (GNU Image Manipulation Program) is the most robust free photo editing tool, which can also be compared to the paid Adobe Photoshop photo editing tool.
 Resizing an image is a very basic function for a strong tool like GIMP, but still, we will use GIMP to illustrate how to resize images.
 It will help both advanced and novice users to resize image according to their need.
 If you are looking for a lighter and simpler tool for this purpose, skip this and check out the tools mentioned below.

 To resize a picture with GIMP, you first need to add the picture inside the GIMP interface.
 You can directly drag-and-drop the picture inside the GIMP interface, or use the “Open” option in the “File” menu to select the photo from the directory.

 Once the picture is added, click on “Image” menu on top and select “Scale Image.”
 Here you will find the Width and Height option to adjust image size, but there are many other options as well.